Blueberry Buttermilk Muffins

 Allow the muffins to fully thaw in the fridge before serving.

 If you don’t have buttermilk, you can make a cheat version.
 Add 1 tablespoon of fresh lemon juice or vinegar to a measuring cup and then fill it to the 1 cup mark with whole milk and give it a stir.
-After a few minutes, it will thicken and work like buttermilk.
+After about 5 minutes, it will thicken and work like buttermilk.
 You could also just use whole milk but you won’t get the tanginess.

 Blueberry Buttermilk Muffins